Glassboro police release body-cam footage of campus traffic stop

 Hassan described his perspective of the event,

-“It was a regular Monday, I’m in class, and I had to leave to get my glasses.
+“It was a regular Monday, I was in class, and I had to leave to get my glasses.
 Giovana asked me to drop her off at the student center, I see two cop cars at the T-Mobile so I’m not worried.” he then leaves the shopping center, “I see them pass the car two cars behind me.
-He stopped the car, backed up and pulled the gun.”
+He stopped the car, backed up, and pulled the gun.”

-According to the GPD Facebook page “Borough and Rowan Officials will form a committe that will meet on a regular basis to communicate and dialogue to form a bridge to move forward.
-This committee will include Rowan, Borough and SGA officials.”
+According to the GPD Facebook page “Borough and Rowan Officials will form a committee that will meet on a regular basis to communicate and dialogue to form a bridge to move forward.
+This committee will include Rowan, Borough, and SGA officials.”

 -Additional reporting by Justin Jardot